 Dr. Robert Bransfield on Lyme Disease in Kids

-Dr. Robert Bransfield, a Clinical Associate Professor of Psychiatry at Rutgers, explains that executive functioning is one of the first things to go when infected with Lyme disease.
-This is the most complex and sophisticated area of the brain and that it is the most vulnerable part when things go wrong.
+Dr. Robert Bransfield, a Clinical Associate Professor of Psychiatry at Rutgers, states that executive functioning is one of the first things to go when infected with Lyme disease.
+This is the most complex and sophisticated area of the brain and that it is the most vulnerable when things go wrong.

 Executive functioning is the ability to create and sustain goal-directed behavior.
-In children with Lyme, you can see slow processing speed.
-This is imperative to recognize, as it takes longer for these children to digest and express information.
+In children with Lyme you can see slow processing speed.
+This is imperative to recognize, as It takes longer for these children to digest and express information.
 That’s significant when you need to absorb information quickly and recall information when taking tests in school.

 According to Dr. Bransfield, children battling Lyme may have low tolerance to frustration, which can result in irritability.
 Then you might see hyper-vigilance, low-grade anxiety, and depression.
 Because there are cognitive problems with attention, concentration, and memory a child is not as on top of things as they used to be.